 Henry Stone on Johnny Otis: “He Worked With Me On Chart Records”

-Chart produced a few nominal hits like “Mexico Bound” by The Champions.
+Chart produced a few small hits like “Mexico Bound” by The Champions.
 Additionally, it served as a launchpad for a guitar playing bluesman by the name of John Lee Hooker who recorded “Wobbling Baby,” and “Goin’ South” for the label in 1955.

 Ultimately, Chart paved the way for Stone’s inimitable run of global independent domination in the 1970s.
 And it was with the help of amazing musicians like Johnny Otis that he had the wherewithal, knowledge, and experience to do so.

 Otis died in 2012.
 He was inducted into the rock n roll hall of fame in 1994.

 ©Henry Stone Music USA Inc and Jake Katel.
 All Rights Reserved.